 HOW TO SAVE MONEY TRAVELLING TO THE USA…

 Research is the key to saving money when travelling.
-While these tips below relate to our holiday in the USA, the tips relate to any holiday and to any location!
+While these tips below relate to our holidays in the USA, the tips relate to any holiday and location!

 If you are willing to put in the effort in the lead up to your holiday you can save a significant amount of money.

-Spreadsheet – I love a good spreadsheet!
+Spreadsheet. – I love a good spreadsheet!
 Prior to the holiday I developed a spreadsheet outlining each day, location, accommodation, proposed activity and total spend for the day.
-What I have seen is that once on holidays it is very easy to get carried away with spending and then you pay for it (literally!) when you arrive back home.
-This is not too say that you cannot enjoy and splurge (we certainly did!) but this was all tracked and budgeted for prior to us leaving.
-This is a great way for you to understand how much money you need for the total holiday but also with some prior planning as per the below tips you can save money along the way.
+What I have seen is that once on holidays it is very easy to get carried away with spending.
+Then you pay for it (literally!) when you arrive back home.
+This is not too say that you cannot enjoy and splurge (we certainly did!).
+But this was all tracked and budgeted for prior to us leaving.
+This is a great way for you to understand how much money you need for the total holiday.
+But also with some prior planning as per the below tips you can save money along the way.
 You can then keep refining the spreadsheet closer to your holiday as you either pay off certain activities or find cheaper prices.
 It also helps with the saving process along the way.
 If you have a set figure it is easier to save.

 I hope you got some great ideas in making some of the big plans for your trip to the USA!